 6. Encouraging Women’s Coalitions to solve Global Problems

-Program Call: We invite women’s coalitions, particularly religious/ wisdom/ spiritual coalitions to share how they are addressing the largest global problems of today, including Climate Change, War, Hunger, and Refugees
+Program Call: We invited women’s coalitions, particularly religious/ wisdom/ spiritual coalitions to share how they are addressing the largest global problems of today, including Climate Change, War, Hunger, and Refugees

-Other: We also invite proposals for other topics that relate to women’s religious and spiritual concerns.
-Visit ParliamentOfReligions.org/RFP for additional information.
+Other: We also invited proposals for other topics that relate to women’s religious and spiritual concerns.

 Join the movement!
-Add your name to our email blasts, submit a program proposal, contribute to one of the initiatives, and most important of all, attend the 2018 Parliament in Toronto!
-See you there!
+Add your name to our email blasts, contribute to one of the initiatives, and most important of all, support the work of the Parliament of the World's Religions!
+Donate!

 The Parliament’s Women’s Task Force (PWTF) was created to support women’s leadership and programming at and between Parliaments and at critical institutions, including the United Nations, and to assure that women’s voices are heard at the vital nexus of women’s dignity, human rights, religion, and spirituality.
 The PWTF seeks to create opportunities for women from a broad range of religious and spiritual traditions to engage with one another in interfaith conversations, inspirations, and actions that seek to enhance the well-being, dignity and human rights of women of all faiths.